-- Completion rates for RN to BSN or RN to MSN will be 70% within 3 years of enrollment in NURS 3001E (RN to BSN) or within 5 years of enrollment in NURS 3001E (RN to MSN). - 70% of graduates will be employed in their major at graduation. - Alumni satisfaction based on SkyfactorTM (formerly known as EBI) annual report is statistically higher or equal to Select 6, Carnegie Class, and All Institutions.
+- Completion rates for RN to BSN will be 70% within 3 years of enrollment in NURS 3001E (RN to BSN) or within 5 years of enrollment in NURS 3001E (RN to MSN). - 70% of graduates will be employed in their major at graduation. - Alumni satisfaction based on Benchworks by Elentra (formerly known as SkyfactorTM) annual report is statistically higher or equal to Select 6, Carnegie Class, and All Institutions.